AmaralVh/AmaralVh/README.md

 - Computer Science student at the University of Sao Paulo - USP

-- Studying Web Development and Data Science
+- Learning Web Development and Data Science

 <div align="center">